Narcos Location Manager Found Shot to Death in Mexico

 Carlos Munoz, an industry veteran who served as a location manager for multiple television series and films, was found shot to death in his car while scouting for the upcoming fourth season of Narcos in Mexico.
-Per The Hollywood Reporter, Munoz was doing some solo scouting for the Netflix show in the violent, gang-filled Hidalgo state — which is located outside the metropolitan Mexico City area by a few miles — as Narcos will reportedly be moving from Colombia to Mexico for its fourth season.
+Per The Hollywood Reporter, Munoz was doing some solo scouting for the Netflix show in the violent, gang-filled Hidalgo state — which is located outside the metropolitan Mexico City area by a few miles — as Narcos will reportedly be moving from Colombia to Mexico for its next season.
 As of now, Mexican authorities are unclear of a motive, imploring anyone with potential leads to come forward.
 “We are aware of the passing of Carlos Munoz Portal, a well-respected scout, and send our condolences to his family,” Netflix said in a statement.
 “The facts surrounding his death are still unknown as authorities continue to investigate.”

 Comments